AliceO2Group/AliceO2/Detectors/Raw/README.md

 ```bash
 [Terminal 2]> o2-raw-file-reader-workflow  --session default --loop 1000 --delay 3 --input-conf raw/rawAll.cfg --raw-channel-config "name=raw-reader,type=push,method=bind,address=ipc://@rr-to-dpl,transport=shmem,rateLogging=1" --shm-segment-size 16000000000
 ```

+For testing reason one can request dropping of some fraction of the TFs for particular detector.
+With option `--drop-tf "ITS,3,2;TPC,10"` the reader will not send the output for ITS in TFs with `(TFid%3)==2` and for TPC in TFs with `(TFid%10)==0`.
+Note that in order to acknowledge the TF, the message `{FLP/DISTSUBTIMEFRAME/0}` will still be sent even if all detector's data was dropped for a given TF.

 ## Raw data file checker (standalone executable)